link270/PuzzleGame/README.md

 # PuzzleGame
-Simple puzzle game hosted for a team excersize.
+Simple puzzle game hosted for a team exercise.